Georges034302/FSD_Java/bin/lecture6/Instructions.md

         if the stock level is zero

 ## The Shop class:
-* Shop has two fields: one Product instances and one CashRegister instance
+* Shop has two fields: one Product instance and one CashRegister instance
 * Shop has a constructor that initializes the Product field using the constructor with parameters and initializes the CashRegister field using the default constructor
 * Define a method called ‘sell’ that sells quantity of the product.
 	- read the quantity to sell from user-input